 At the onset, the Morgans established a nursery to satisfy their horticultural interests and to provide plant material for the property.
 In 2014, the Morgans entered the cattle business, raising and selling beef cattle, and have continued growing this operation ever since.
 Again, more structures were added to support operations.

 For years, the Morgans had been contemplating a new idea for the property, an event venue where they could share the beauty of the property.
 In 2015, this idea was enhanced by developing facilities for events and overnight accommodations.
 A stone pavilion suitable for ceremonies and seated events was built on the island.
 The original horse barn was remodeled and is now The Stables, a 2-story reception hall.
 Bungalows were built for use as the bride and grooms’ quarters for wedding events as well as overnight rentals.
 Existing visitor housing was updated.
 Infrastructure such as bathrooms, offices, and storage areas were added.
 An existing game processing shed was remodeled and is now the Chef’s House, a fully functional kitchen for caterers and guests with culinary interests.
 Our newest addition nears completion in 2019.
 The Pavilion, is an all-weather conditioned structure adjacent to The Stables reception hall, providing additional capacity for large events and use during inclement weather.

-After years of planning, building and landscaping, Sandy Creeks staff and owners are excited to extend a welcome to visitors this spring, with our official opening in May 2019.
+After years of planning, building and landscaping, Sandy Creeks staff and owners are excited to introduce West Tennessee's newest wedding venue, with our official opening in May 2019.
 We hope to see you soon!